-7.127 The department with the main policy interest in the treaty, in consultation with the legal division of the Ministry of Foreign Affairs and Trade, is responsible for preparing the national interest analysis according to the requirements of the Standing Orders.
-In cases where a treaty has regulatory impacts, an extended national interest analysis, which includes the elements of an impact statement for a regulatory proposal, must be prepared.
+7.127 The department with the main policy interest in the treaty, in consultation with the legal division of the Ministry of Foreign Affairs and Trade, is responsible for developing preparing the national interest analysis according to the requirements of the Standing Orders.
+In cases where a treaty has regulatory impacts, an extended national interest analysis must be prepared which includes the elements of a regulatory impact statement.
+Drafting guidance is available from the Ministry of Foreign Affairs.
 The national interest analysis must be approved by Cabinet before it is presented to the House.